cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings.md

 ### Week 14: Standard Models

-- Session 22: Quarks, Gauge Fields, and the Rise of the Standard Model
+- Session 22: Quarks, QCD, and the Rise of the Standard Model
 - Session 23: The Birth of Particle Cosmology

 ### Week 15: Cosmology and Unification